gruntjs/grunt-contrib-qunit/README.md

 ## Release History

  * 2016-03-11   v1.1.0   Adding support for 'summaryOnly'.
-Fix options.force.
-Fix query string for noGlobals. update docs.
+Fix `options.force`.
+Fix query string for `noGlobals`.
+Update docs.
  * 2016-02-05   v1.0.1   Change `QUnit.jsDump` to `QUnit.dump`.
  * 2016-02-05   v1.0.0   Update grunt-lib-phantomjs to 1.0.0, effectively upgrading to phantomjs 2.x.
-Remove grunt as a peerDependency
+Remove grunt as a peerDependency.
- * 2015-04-03   v0.7.0   Log PhantomJS errors as warnings
+ * 2015-04-03   v0.7.0   Log PhantomJS errors as warnings.
  * 2015-03-31   v0.6.0   Add noGlobals option, forwarded to QUnit.
 Report proper exit code to grunt based on failures.
 Add support for AMD.
- * 2014-07-09   v0.5.2   Added support for reporting the duration of testDone.
+ * 2014-07-09   v0.5.2   Added support for reporting the duration of `testDone`.
 Other minor fixes.
  * 2014-05-31   v0.5.1   Updates grunt-lib-phantomjs.
  * 2014-05-31   v0.5.0   Add ability to hide PhantomJS console output.
 Add option for binding phantomjs console to grunt output.
-Default is true (do bind).
-Add httpBase option.
-Only call jsDump.parse() if a test failed.
+Default is `true` (do bind).
+Add `httpBase` option.
+Only call `jsDump.parse()` if a test failed.
  * 2014-01-17   v0.4.0   Update grunt-lib-phantomjs to v0.5.0.
 Explicitly set files to publish to npm.
 Ref gruntjs/gruntjs.com#65.
 Update qunit-overview.md, include CentOS dependencies.
 Closes gh-49.
  * 2013-09-29   v0.3.0   Update grunt-lib-phantomjs to v0.4.0.
-Add qunit.fail.load and qunit.fail.timeout events.
+Add `qunit.fail.load` and `qunit.fail.timeout` events.
 Update QUnit to v1.12.0.
-Add force option.
-Propagate onError events from phantomjs through the qunit.error.onError event.
+Add `force` option.
+Propagate `onError` events from phantomjs through the `qunit.error.onError` event.
 Remove confusing error message.
  * 2013-06-06   v0.2.2   Warn if no assertions ran in a single test.
-Spaces instead of newlines for clickable urls.
+Spaces instead of newlines for clickable URLs.
 Wrap bridge.js in a IIFE.
  * 2013-04-05   v0.2.1   Update to use PhantomJS 1.9.0.
 Fixes PhantomJS not found errors.
  * 2013-02-28   v0.2.0   Update to use PhantomJS 1.8.1.
  * 2013-02-15   v0.1.1   First official release for Grunt 0.4.0.
  * 2013-01-18   v0.1.1rc6   Updating grunt/gruntplugin dependencies to rc6.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.
  * 2013-01-09   v0.1.1rc5   Updating to work with grunt v0.4.0rc5.
-Switching to this.filesSrc api.
-Adding "urls" option for specifying absolute test URLs.
+Switching to `this.filesSrc` API.
+Adding `urls` option for specifying absolute test URLs.
  * 2012-10-05   v0.1.0   Work in progress, not yet officially released.

 ---

 Task submitted by ["Cowboy" Ben Alman](http://benalman.com/)

-*This file was generated on Fri Mar 11 2016 16:01:19.*
+*This file was generated on Fri Mar 18 2016 19:06:37.*